Richard Conte: The Godfather and later career

-Family
+Personal life and family

+Conte was a Republican who campaigned for Dwight Eisenhower during the 1952 presidential election.
+Nonetheless, he was staunchly opposed to the Hollywood Blacklist, and was a member of the Committee for the First Amendment.
+He was Roman Catholic.

 Conte was married to actress Ruth Storey, with whom he adopted a son, film editor Mark Conte.
 In 1950, Conte and Storey were living at 1366 San Ysidro Drive in Beverly Hills.
 They divorced in 1963.
-He married his second wife, Shirlee Garner, in 1973; they remained married until Conte's death.
+He married his second wife, Shirlee Colleen Garner (1935-2014), in 1973.
 His grandson is National Football League free safety Chris Conte.
 Chris is the son of Mark Conte.

 Death

 On April 3, 1975, Conte suffered a massive heart attack and a stroke.
 He was taken to UCLA Medical Center where the staff worked for eight hours to keep him alive.
 He was put in intensive care and died on April 15.
-He is buried in the Westwood Memorial Park in Los Angeles.
+He is buried in Westwood Memorial Park in Los Angeles.